Lil Fantasy Vol. 1: Composition

 Chaeyoung described "BF" and "Shadow Puppet" as "very personal songs".
 "BF" reflects on the "loneliness that affects everyone at times", and "Shadow Puppet" describes how she feels like a shadow puppet when she has to conceal her identity so she won't be recognized outside.
 When recording "Shadow Puppet", the lyrics "Will there be a time where I freely run around again.
 Will that time come again?" made her cry.
 The closing track, "My Guitar", is an acoustic ballad about unconditional love.
 It was the first song she wrote on her own for the album, and she first performed it on Twice's Ready to Be World Tour in 2023.
-"Lonely Doll Waltz" was included as a CD-only instrumental track because it is one of the first songs that Chaeyoung created using Ableton Live and it "sums up the mood" of the album.
+"My Guitar" was originally meant to be exclusive to physical releases of the album, but was later included digitally because those who worked on it thought it would be "a waste" to not include it.
+"Lonely Doll Waltz" was included as a physical release-only instrumental track because it is one of the first songs that Chaeyoung created using Ableton Live and it "sums up the mood" of the album.

+Reception

+Marcy Donelson of AllMusic gave the album a score of 3.5 out of 5, stating that unlike Twice's bright and energising style, Chaeyoung "opts for a warm, shimmery smooth R&B with washes of bedroom pop bliss."
+Son Min-hyun of IZM gave the album a score of 3 out of 5, calling it "a line of imagination that is distinctly different" from Twice's music.
+The review goes on to say that "Chaeyoung has made a convincing work based on her personal tastes accumulated from experience and observation" and that its "intentional imperfections" and clear differences from Twice's musical style leave listeners curious about a sequel album.

+Lil Fantasy Vol. 1 was ranked 86th in Rolling Stones 100 best albums of 2025.
+Jae-Ha Kim wrote for Rolling Stone that "Yes, Chaeyoung is living her lil fantasy, but she makes it clear she’s a work in progress with room to grow."
+Sara Delgado of Teen Vogue stated that the album was worth the wait and selected it as one of the 15 best non-English albums of 2025, describing it as "a complete 180 from her work in Twice".
+The album appeared at number 7 in Billboard's staff list of the 25 best K-pop albums of 2025, with Billboard Korea saying that it "not only showcased her songwriting and composing across the entire record, but also solidified her stature as a true artist."
+Lil Fantasy Vol. 1 also appeared in Idologys list of the top 20 albums of 2025, and in a list of the 40 best K-pop songs of 2025, Nicole Fell of The Hollywood Reporter called Lil Fantasy Vol. 1 "perhaps the strongest Twice solo thus far."